romariorios/apolo/README.md

 ### Compililing

 Apolo is currently tested on Linux and Windows -- using gcc and mingw, respectively.
-To compile for linux, do
+To compile for Linux, run

     make linux

-To compile for windows:
+To compile for Windows:

     mingw32-make mingw

 assuming `mingw32-make` is the command for Make in your system.

-Apolo has no dependencies other than Lua 5.3 and gcc.
+Apolo was tested on gcc on Linux, and on MinGW on Windows.
+Aside from that, it depends only on Lua 5.3.

 ### Running